+Camarillo Area Transit (CAT)

+Moorpark City Transit (MCT)

+Simi Valley Transit (SVT)

+City of Thousand Oaks Transit (TOT)

+VCTC Intercity Transit (VCTC)

+Valley Express

-Camarillo Area Transit (CAT) Moorpark City Transit (MCT) Simi Valley Transit (SVT) City of Thousand Oaks Transit (TOT) VCTC Intercity Transit (VCTC) Valley Express Ventura Transit System Downtown Ventura Partners HELP of Ojai The cities of Camarillo, Moorpark, Simi Valley and Thousand Oaks manage their own municipal fixed-route services that operate mainly within city boundaries.
-Dial-a-ride service for these cities is managed through the East County Transit Alliance (ECTA) and administered by the City of Thousand Oaks.
+Ventura Transit System

+Downtown Ventura Partners

+HELP of Ojai

+The cities of Camarillo, Moorpark, Simi Valley and Thousand Oaks manage their own municipal fixed-route services that operate mainly within city boundaries.
+Dial-a-ride service within these cities are managed by local jurisdictions, while inter-city DAR is managed through the East County Transit Alliance (ECTA) administered by the City of Thousand Oaks.
 The Valley Express service is provided by a cooperative agreement between the cities of Fillmore and Santa Paula, and the County of Ventura and administered by VCTC.
 VCTC also operates the Intercity service.
 The Intercity service is an inter-city bus service with eight (8) fixed routes linking the cities of Ventura County.
 Intercity connects with all but one local transit operator in Ventura County.
 Intercity also provides service south to Warner Center in Los Angeles County and north to the cities of Carpinteria, Santa Barbara, and Goleta in Santa Barbara County.
 In addition, smaller bus systems that operate in Ventura County with federally funded assets include the Ventura Transit System, Downtown Ventura Partners and HELP of Ojai.